ikeman32/misc-code/README.md

 # misc-code
-Code repository for miscellaneous code
+Code repository for miscellaneous code.

+Herein is just random bits of code that I have made and decided to put here for future reference.